 For ten years (1950 to 1960) during Romania’s “long decades of communism,” the city’s name was changed to Stalin City.
 In November 1987, during a climate of economic depression and devastating food shortages, a Brașov rebellion erupted.
 It was labor’s response to communist leader Nicolae Ceaușescu’s “draconian economic policies to curb food and energy consumption and reduce worker’s wages.”
 The labor uprisings occurred in the industrial centers of Cluj-Napoca, Nicolina, Iași, and Brașov.
 The strike was brutally repressed by communist authorities, and workers involved were imprisoned.

 During this solo travel adventure, I’ve had good and bad experiences interacting with locals.
 Most were warm and friendly, and I learned from them and thoroughly enjoyed the interaction, others, not so much.
-When you choose to place yourself in an unfamiliar foreign environment, it’s your responsibility to think things out in advance and be prepared.
+When you choose to place yourself in an unfamiliar foreign environment, it’s your responsibility be prepared and think things out in advance.
 Relying on strangers to have your back or bail you out of a dilemma is a dangerous and risky option – don’t do it.
 Local customs and major language differences need to be factored into every setting.
 In the end, surviving a challenging situation is empowering.
-At the same time, you may feel like screaming. :o)
+All the same, sometimes you may feel like screaming. :o)